sfragkoul/Varscan2VCF/README.md

-# Varscan2VCF
+## Summary
-Convert VarScan output to VCF format
+Convert from VarScan output to VCF format.